benthepoet/farmadeus/content/logs/farm-log-2020.md

 ---

 ### February 8, 2020
 Checked on the apple seeds in the refrigerator.
-Planted five Siberian Crab Apple seeds that had sprouted.
+Planted five Siberian Crabapple seeds that had sprouted.

 ---